-The best time to start feeding hummingbirds depends on a lot of factors, including local climates, weather conditions and when hummingbirds migrate.
-Learn the best months to feed hummingbirds and get those feeders out early so the first migrants can take advantage of them, and keep the feeders available late in the fall so all migrants can refuel.
+The best time to start feeding hummingbirds depends on many factors, including local climates, weather conditions, and when hummingbirds migrate.
+Learn the best months to feed hummingbirds and get those feeders out early so the first migrants can take advantage of them before spring flowers are blooming.
+Keeping the feeders available late in the fall is also useful so all migrants can refuel as they head south.

 03 of 10

 A dirty feeder with contaminated nectar can be toxic to hummingbirds.
 Cloudy, milky nectar or nectar that shows visible dark specks or floating insects is dangerous and should be promptly discarded.
 Feeders should be cleaned and sterilized regularly so they are safe for hummingbirds to use.

 Hummingbirds can be very territorial about food sources, and aggressive hummingbirds will chase away competitors, denying them a chance to eat.
 Adding more hummingbird feeders or putting more space between feeders can help minimize aggression and accommodate more hummers.
 It's also easy to make a hummingbird feeder from a jar to offer an extra feeding station.Continue to 5 of 10 below.